Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Request for Approval.md

 Team Members:
 - Gally Huang (ghuang23)
-- Jason Liu (jliu246)
+- Jason Liu (jliu246)image.pngimage.png
 - Kevin An (kqan2)

 # Problem

 In such a modern world with many other products such as smartphones and the internet, the printer has remained relatively unchanged over the course of the last century.
 After electronics were invented, the art of printing was modernized in a way that allowed printing with electricity.
 In order to stay competitive, Hewlett Packard Inc. (HP) has set out a pitch for us to attempt to discover a way to make printing portable in order to keep their high market share over the printing market.
-Competitors such as Canon Inc. have already begun the process of creating such portable printers in the Asian markets and this will allow us to design and create smaller printers in the NA market.
+Competitors such as Canon Inc. have already begun the process of creating such portable printers in the Asian markets and this will allow us to design and create smaller printers in the North American market.

 # Solution